marcinzh/enterprise/README.md

 ```scala
 type MyHttpService = Response !!
 (Request.Fx & IO)
 ````
-Which should de read as: "Computation, that returns `Response` and requests 2 effects: `Request.Fx` and `IO`"
+Which should be read as: "Computation, that **returns** `Response` and **requests 2 effects**: `Request.Fx` and `IO`".

-`Request.Fx`, is an instance of `Reader` effect from Turbolift.
+`Request.Fx` is a predefined instance of Turbolift's `Reader` effect.

-Services can request more effects than those 2, but they must be handled (eliminated) by the user, before submitting the service to server.
+Services can also request other effects than these 2.
+However, they must be handled (eliminated) by the user, before submitting the service to server.
+Multiple handlers can be chained, using Turbolift's `&&&!` operator.

-Examples of such predefined effects are:
+Examples of such optional effects, predefined in Enterprise, are:
+- `ErrorResponse.Fx`- An instance of Turbolift's `Error` effect.
+Allows interruption of processing of the request, returning given `Response` value.
-- `Router.Fx` - an instance of `Choice` effect from Turbolift.
+- `Router.Fx` - An instance of Turbolift's `Choice` effect.
+Allows defining routes by partial functions.
+Composition can be done with Turbolift's `++!` operator (similar to of `<|>` of `Alternative`).
-- `ErrorResponse.Fx` - an instance of `Error` effect from Turbolift.

 ## Examples

+Runnable with `scala-cli`.

-### 1. Constant response
+### 1. Constant response:

 ```scala
 //> using scala "3.3.0"